-He was member of the Stiglitz-Sen-Fitoussi Committee, established by the French President N. Sarkozy, President of the Global Council of the World Economic Forum on the “Evaluation of Societal Progress” and of the Conference of European Statisticians, body of the UN Economic Commission for Europe.
-In October 2014, the President of the Italian Republic made him “Cavaliere di Gran Croce al Merito della Repubblica”, the highest ranking honor of the Italian Republic.
-He is author of more than ninety articles and four books on economic and statistical topics.
+He was a member of the Stiglitz-Sen-Fitoussi Committee, established by French President N. Sarkozy, President of the Global Council of the World Economic Forum on the “Evaluation of Societal Progress” and of the Conference of European Statisticians, the body of the UN Economic Commission for Europe.
+In October 2014, the President of the Italian Republic made him “Cavaliere di Gran Croce al Merito della Repubblica”, the highest-ranking honor of the Italian Republic.
+He is the author of more than ninety articles and four books on economic and statistical topics.

 The year 2015 presents a historic and unprecedented opportunity to bring the countries and citizens of the world together to embark on new paths to improve people’s lives everywhere and the state of the ecosystems.
-The decisions taken in September by the leaders of the world with the Agenda for sustainable development will shape the global course of action to end poverty, promote prosperity and well-being for all, while taking into account environmental and resources limits, and tackling climate change.
+The decisions taken in September by the leaders of the world with the Agenda for sustainable development will shape the global course of action to end poverty and promote prosperity and well-being for all while taking into account environmental and resource limits and tackling climate change.

 The approval of the Sustainable Development Goals (SDGs) and the Agenda to reach them by 2030 is only the first step in a long process to transform our world and its implementation will require a fundamental change in the cultural and political approaches followed so far.
 In particular:

-- The SDGs also mark a shift in the economic and political relationships between developing, emerging and developed countries, where the boundaries between them are becoming increasingly blurred and the priorities they pursue are more and more universal.
-This requires significantly rethinking of not only international cooperation policies, but also domestic ones.
+- The SDGs also mark a shift in the economic and political relationships between developing, emerging, and developed countries, where the boundaries between them are becoming increasingly blurred and the priorities they pursue are more and more universal.
+This requires significant rethinking of not only international cooperation policies but also domestic ones.